 If you’ve been to any of our workshops, you know that I’ve got passion about organizations’ systematic and maddening inability to keep their promises.
 Often, as was the case here, this is the result of a marketing team sending out communications without putting into place the necessary processes to ensure that their promises can be carried out operationally.

 I define customer experience as customers’ thoughts, emotions, and perceptions about their interactions with an organization.
-And, as I’ve written about before, those perceptions are directly influenced by the expectations that the organizations explicitly and implicitly sets.
+And, as I’ve written about before, customers’ perceptions are directly influenced by the expectations that organizations explicitly and implicitly sets.
 Without the email from Marriott, my friend probably would have been disappointed by the lack of the front desk’s iPhone charge.
 But with the promise, he was actively annoyed—enough so to email me about his experience.

 Marketing teams can no longer afford to operate in isolation.
 When considering a new campaign or communications program, they need to map out the customer journey and understand what will happen not just when a customer sees and ad or opens an email—but at each step following.
 Then, they need to determine which teams need to be involved to pull of the experience seamlessly and actively engage them in making that happen.